rsangers/insurance-processing/approach.md

 - Automatic feedback and optimization
 By adding a feedback agent that compares our predicted decisions with the actual answers, we can create an automatic feedback and optimization loop that can give us suggestions on things to improve to our pipeline.
 For example, it can give us hints for the type of cases that often go wrong, or give suggestions on how to change the prompt such that our pipeline would perform better.

+### Infrastructure improvements
+- Dockerizing the application components
+To allow reproducability and deployment of this solution in Cloud environments, I would recommend to dockerize the components, such as the API and the claim processing pipeline.
+Moreover, to sustain the claim data and decisions, a database can be set up which can be used to read/write data.
+- Frontend for uploading claims and inspecting decisions To make it easier for customers to upload claims and inspect claim decisions, it would be beneficial to have a user-interface instead of interacting with the API directly.
+This UI could consist of various tabs, e.g. a tab with an upload window where users can create claims and add supporting documents, and a tab where users can inspect their claims and the claim decisions.